 The Company's lease agreements are primarily in respect of office premises.
 The Company assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
 For long-term leases, the Company recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
-Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term or another systematic basis which is more representative of the pattern of use of underlying asset.